odin-delrio/statistics-challenge/README.md

 ### Instructions
 ##### Building an launching tests
-Developed with JAVA 8, no extra requirements are needed for build and lauch the application.
+Developed with JAVA 8, no extra requirements are needed for build and launch the application.

+Building an launching tests:
 ```bash
 ./gradlew build
 ```